Avaneeh/Instagram-clone/README.md

-# This is Intagram Clone Project with HTML CSS AND JS
+# Intagram Clone with HTML CSS AND JS